-This recipe comes in at 255 calories, 31 grams of protein, 5 grams of sugar, and 6 WW points.
+This recipe comes in at 255 calories, 31 grams of protein, 5 grams of sugar, 4 grams of fat, and 29 carbs for the ENTIRE pint.
 See the recipe card at the bottom of the post for all nutrition facts.

 If you’re just starting out with meal replacement shakes or just trying to add a little extra protein to your diet, you can do it by making your own ice cream.
 And, I’m here to tell you, it can still taste good…like really good!
 I was 100% against making protein ice cream.
 I had zero interest in it.
 I made some for my husband and then he ended up going out of town when it was ready to be eaten.
 So, I drew the short straw and ended up being the one that had to try the protein ice creams.